firebug/har-export-trigger/README.md

 This extension exposes HAR API into the content allowing pages to trigger HAR export as needed.
-To ensure that API is properly exposed into the page content you need to yet set the following preference in your Firefox profile (any string value passed into API calls):
+To ensure that API is properly exposed into the page content you need to yet set the following preference in your Firefox profile (any string value that is passed into API calls):

 `extensions.netmonitor.har.contentAPIToken`

-To start automated collecting of HTTP data you need to set the following preference:
+To start automated collecting of HTTP data you need to set the following preference to true:

-`devtools.netmonitor.har.enableAutoExportToFile`
+`extensions.netmonitor.har.enableAutomation`

+You might also want to also set the following preference to true, so the developer Toolbox doesn't have to be opened.

+`extensions.netmonitor.har.autoConnect` to true,

-The script on your page can look like as follows:
+An example script on your page can look like as follows:

 ```
 var options = {
   token: "test",      // Value of the token in your preferences
-  getData: true,    // True if you want to also get HAR data as a string in the callback
+  getData: true,      // True if you want to get HAR data as a string
-  title: "my custom title",  // Title used for the HAR file
-  jsonp: false,     // Set to true if you want HARP
-  fileName: "my test har file %Y, %H:%M:%S"  // Name of the file
 };

 HAR.triggerExport(options).then(result => {